SprintHive/charts/README.md

 # Charts

-A collection for charts used by SprintHive
+A collection for charts used by SprintHive.
+This repo is used by the "go" branch in the [https://github.com/sprinthive/ship]() repo, which is currently under development.
+The final aim will be to uses these charts from the ship-cli and not to follow this guide.

+This is a guide which will describe how these charts can be installed into minikube running on a laptop.

 ## Getting started with minikube